Roomify/repairtagger-docs/customers/editcustomer.rst

 tap on any of the customer fields (First name, last name, email, phone number, Text, or notes) to edit.
 If you wish to add photos to this customer, tap on the 'add image' icon.

-IMAGE of image icon on customer edit page

 Your device camera will open.
 Click the shutter button to take a picture.
 If you are happy with the image, click on 'Use Photo', otherwise click on 'Retake'